Archived Comp: This comp is from a prior TFT set, kept here for when older sets get brought back in set revivals.

 What are the best pivot options for Prodigy / Sniper?

-Prodigy / Sniper is highly flexible with 5 similar compositions available for pivoting.
+Prodigy / Sniper is moderately flexible with 3 pivot options available.
 The best pivot options share key units like Seraphine and Varus.
 If you're contested, look at similar compositions that use these same champions with different supporting units.

 When should I pivot away from Prodigy / Sniper?